ecoscape-earth/scgt/Documentation.md

 **Arguments**:

 - `file`: A file object for the geotiff.

-Properties:
+- `memory_file`: The corresponding opened `MemoryFile` object if the geotiff is stored in memory.
+            In most cases, this is simply left as None for all geotiffs that are stored on disk.

+**Properties**:
-dataset : open geotiff file
+- `dataset`: open geotiff file
-size : touple -> raster width, height bands : int -> number of bands in geotiff transform : the dataset's geospatial transform - an affine transformation matrix that maps pixel
+- `size`: tuple -> raster width, height
+- `bands`: int -> number of bands in geotiff
+- `transform`: the dataset's geospatial transform - an affine transformation matrix that maps pixel locations in (row, col) coordinates to (x, y) spatial positions
-            locations in (row, col) coordinates to (x, y) spatial positions corners : array of lat/long of corners, in order top left, top right, bottom right, bottom left block_shapes : array with the shape of blocks for all bands i.e [(1, (3, 791)), (2, (3, 791))] profile : Geotiff profile - used for writing metadata to new file
+- `corners`: array of lat/long of corners, in order top left, top right, bottom right, bottom left
+- `block_shapes`: array with the shape of blocks for all bands i.e [(1, (3, 791)), (2, (3, 791))]
+- `profile`: Geotiff profile - used for writing metadata to new file
+- `memory_file`: the associated memory file object if geotiff is stored in memory

 <a id="scgt.GeoTiff.__enter__"></a>